Guillaume-SE/Codex/README.md

 ## Status

-5 august 2025 : Working on errors handling globaly in the project.
+26 august 2025 : Dashboard features completed.
+Next step: transition from a local image upload system to a cloud-based system with quality improvements.

 ## Other